JoeBannouna/sceni/docs/README.md

 When given an image, uses an external star catalogue (by defauly Hipparcus) to identify stars within the bounds of the image, determines which stars are visible and can subsequently remove them

 **Key Methods**
-- 'setCatalogue()': Sets catalogue to be hipparcus catalogue by default (can pass additional arguments to change this).
+- `setCatalogue()`: Sets catalogue to be hipparcus catalogue by default (can pass additional arguments to change this).
 Can also download catalogue to data folder if specified
-- 'setStarsInRegion(img)': Returns dataframe of stars from the catalogue that are within the bounds of the iamge and their x and y pixel positions
+- `setStarsInRegion(img)`: Returns dataframe of stars from the catalogue that are within the bounds of the iamge and their x and y pixel positions
-- 'setVisibleStars(img)': Returns dataframe of stars from the catalogue that are within the bounds of the image only if they are considered visible by gaussian fitting
+- `setVisibleStars(img)`: Returns dataframe of stars from the catalogue that are within the bounds of the image only if they are considered visible by gaussian fitting
-- 'removeVisibleStars(img)': Removes visible stars from image
+- `removeVisibleStars(img)`: Removes visible stars from image
-- 'filterStars(img)': All encompassing function, includes all of the above
+- `filterStars(img)`: All encompassing function, includes all of the above

 **Example:**
 ```python